xwmx/nb/README.md

 ```

 `nb` matches `AND` query terms regardless of where they appear in a
-document, an improvement over most options for `AND` queries on the command
+document, an improvement over most approaches for performing `AND`
-line which typically only match terms appearing on the same line.
+queries with command line tools, which typically only match terms
+appearing on the same line.

 `OR` queries return items that match at least one of the queries and can
 be created by separating terms in a single argument with a pipe